dcajasn/Riskfolio-Lib/docs/source/index.rst

 - Portfolio optimization with Black Litterman model.
 - Portfolio optimization with Risk Factors model.
 - Portfolio optimization with constraints on tracking error and turnover.
-- Portfolio optimization with short positions and leverage.
+- Portfolio optimization with short positions and leveraged portfolios.
-- Tools for construct efficient frontier for 10 risk measures.
+- Tools for build efficient frontier for 10 risk measures.
-- Tools for construct linear constraints on assets, asset classes and factors.
+- Tools for build linear constraints on assets, asset classes and risk factors.
-- Tools for construct views on assets and asset classes.
+- Tools for build views on assets and asset classes.
 - Tools for calculate risk measures.
+- Tools for estimate loadings matrix (Stepwise Regression and Principal Components Regression).
 - Tools for visualizing portfolio properties and risk measures.